paldhous/ucsc/2016/investigative-policy/md_raw/class2.md

 - The [Government Accountability Office](http://www.gao.gov/) is a watchdog agency that works for Congress, conducting investigations on a wide range of issues.
 The [Congressional Budget Office](http://www.cbo.gov/) provides non-partisan analysis of the budgetary implications of bills/policies.

-- Investigations and hearings conducted by Congressional committees can be very useful sources (e.g. [here](http://energycommerce.house.gov/hearings/default.aspx) are recent hearings of the House Energy and Commerce Committee, which is involved with health, environment and energy), as can staffers working for these committees.
+- Investigations and hearings conducted by Congressional committees can be very useful sources (e.g. [here](https://energycommerce.house.gov/hearings-and-votes) are recent hearings of the House Energy and Commerce Committee, which is involved with health, environment and energy), as can staffers working for these committees.
 But bear in mind that the work of Congressional committees will be influenced by political agendas, especially that of the majority party.

 - Federal government departments and agencies typically have an Office of the Inspector General (e.g. [here](http://oig.hhs.gov/) for Health and Human Services, which covers NIH, FDA, CDC), which serves as an independent watchdog, investigating complaints, allegations of fraud/waste etc.

 #####Enforcement/inspection records

-Agencies charged with enforcing laws or regulations (e.g. USDA and the Animal Welfare Act) will create a trail of documents that you can follow.
+Agencies charged with enforcing laws or regulations will create a trail of documents that you can follow.
 Enforcement actions or even routine inspection reports are usually public documents that may be online and searchable, or can be obtained through public records requests.
+The Pulitzer-winning story on ship scrapping will have relied very heavily on Occupational Safety & Health Adminstration [enforcement](https://www.osha.gov/dep/index.html) actions.

 #####Meeting transcripts